 For that reason, repeat customers can and should be treated differently than first-time buyers.
 They already have trust in your company.
 Those customers are more likely to come back and spend their money with you in the future.

 Creating an email campaign that occasionally checks-in with repeat customers that you haven’t heard from in a while can help you push them toward making a new purchase.
 Additionally, you can target these customers for promotions and discounts on product categories that are related to previous purchases that they have made.

 Over time, your customers and subscribers will stop engaging with your emails.
 It's just a fact when it comes to email marketing.
 The goal of a re-engagement campaign is to recapture their attention.

-Not only will initiating re-engagement with these customers increase the likelihood of them making a purchase, but it will improve the deliverability of your emails as a whole.
+Initiating re-engagement with these customers increases the likelihood of them making a purchase.
+It will also improve the deliverability of your emails as a whole.
 In a 2014 interview, a Gmail representative stated that the Gmail Anti-Abuse team wanted to “see evidence that your recipients love, or at the very least, want your messages.”
-Bringing dormant subscribers back into the engagement fold will improve the quality of your list and help your standing with email service providers.
+Bringing dormant subscribers back into the engagement fold will improve the quality of your list.
+It will help your standing with email service providers.

-The main interconnective tissue between all of these different types of email campaigns is the fact that they encompass one goal — to improve your relationships with your customers and subscribers.
-Automated email campaigns allow us to save time and money while engaging customers at very specific points in the buyer’s journey to facilitate positive relationships and grow sales.
+The main interconnective tissue between all of these different types of email campaigns is the fact that they encompass one goal.
+They improve your relationships with your customers and subscribers.
+Automated eCommerce email marketing campaigns allow us to save time and money while engaging customers at very specific points in the buyer’s journey.
+They facilitate positive relationships and grow sales.